itmoStudent367039/Notification_service_system/README.md

 1. Notifications can be sent to a million people simultaneously
 2. All notifications must reach their recipient
-3. The sending application should not be the bottleneck, it's death situation should be handled
+3. The sending application should not be the bottleneck, it's a death situation should be handled

 ### Logic for that: